Tarik-MOUBARIKI/gestionvols-v2/README.md

  5th Step: Then, click on the databases tab

- 6th Step: Create a database naming "gvol" and then click on the import tab
+ 6th Step: Create a database naming "newgestionvols" and then click on the import tab

- 7th Step: Click on browse file and select "gvol.sql file which is inside the folder
+ 7th Step: Click on browse file and select "newgestionvols.sql" file which is inside the folder

  8th Step: Click on go.
  ```